sowor14/paper/paper.md

 No modelling works has been done until now that reflect the type of reserach conducted in this project.

+# Simulations
+We simulate using LAMMPS software the impact of mild radiation in the DNA chains inside the cell.

 # References
 refs.txt